 Three credit courses (generally 9-10 credits) of RIT credit-bearing courses, as recommended by your current academic department

 Generally speaking, in order to successfully complete the College Restoration Program you must achieve:

 Minimum final grades of “C” /73% required for both CRP courses

-CRP will submit your mentor’s written narrative and a Change of Program (COP) form to the academic program of your choice.
+CRP will submit a written summary of your progress provided by your mentor (written narrative) and a Change of Program (COP) form to the academic program of your choice.

-You may choose up to three different programs to apply to.
-Plan A (1st choice) and Plan B (2nd choice, should Plan A be rejected).
-Some students also add a Plan C (3rd choice program) should both Plans A and B be rejected.
-In order to return to RIT, one of these plans is required.
+You may choose up to three different programs to apply to if you choose not to stay in the School of Individualized Study.
+Plan A (1st choice) and Plan B (2nd choice, should Plan A not be accepted).
+Some students also add a Plan C (3rd choice program) should both Plans A and B not be accepted.
+In order to remain at RIT, acceptance of one of these plans is required.

-Once you’ve been reinstated into your academic program, you will be enrolled in the Study Strategies Lab (ACSC 63)* offered by the Academic Success Center.
+Once you’re accepted into an academic program, you will be enrolled in the Study Strategies Lab (ACSC 63)* offered by the Academic Success Center.
 This hands-on, free course is designed to help you stay on track.
 The course will support you in maintaining your study strategies and organizational skills.
 You will also receive regular support and feedback from an instructor.

 The Academic Success Center offers additional services that may be helpful, including academic coaching.